wish2333/SocialSimuLLM/README.md

 ## Acknowledgments

-*   [https://github.com/joonspk-research/generative_agents](https://github.com/joonspk-research/generative_agents), the License is attached in the License folder.
+- [https://github.com/mkturkcan/generative-agents](https://github.com/mkturkcan/generative-agents), part of the code source, the license is attached in the License folder
-*   [https://github.com/mkturkcan/generative-agents](https://github.com/mkturkcan/generative-agents), only serves as a reference for the overall idea based on the paper, and the Copy code is used.
+- [https://github.com/joonspk-research/generative_agents](https://github.com/joonspk-research/generative_agents), only for reference of the idea according to the paper, no copying of the code